 Expect long lines and delays while traveling in MRx, so show up early to make sure stalls won't interfere with your plans.
 Use the extra time waiting for the plane or train to write in your journal about hopes, dreams, regrets and wishes.
 Mercury Retrograde is great for this kind of reflection, and travel always gets your mind juices flowing.
 Have a safe trip!

-How to Find Your Soulmate Using Astrology
+Finding Your Soulmate Using Astrology

-Health and Body Tips for Your Zodiac Sign
+Health and Body Tips by Sign